 Perched on a hill overlooking the Sea of Galilee, Gadara was a city that thrived in the Classical period.
 It was a cultural center and the hometown of philosophers, rhetoricians, scientists, and poets.
 Gadara is also mentioned in the New Testament and it was a member of the Decapolis.
 Today, Gadara’s rich archaeological remains, second only to Gerasa, are a popular tourist attraction in northern Jordan.

-Gadara (Aramaic for “Fence”) was probably founded in the Hellenistic period, although remains from its foundations are scarce.
+Gadara was probably founded in the Hellenistic period, although remains from its foundations are scarce.
 Built and designed as a Greek Polis, in Roman times Gadara became a member of the Decapolis, a league of ten Pagan cities, which is also mentioned in the New Testament.
-The city was a cultural center and the home town of philosophers, rhetoricians, scientists and poets.

-Decapolis is a term used to describe a group of supposedly ten cities in the southern Levant that co-existed during the Roman period.
+Decapolis is a term used to describe a group of ten cities in the southern Levant that co-existed during the Roman period.
 These cities were all centers of Greek and Roman culture and supported by the Romans.
 Some of these cities exist to this day, and some have become archaeological sites.
-Six of these cities are today in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
+Today, six of these cities are in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
 Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita).
-Non

 Points of Interest in the Area